[?] Subscribe To This Site

 Wouldn't it be great to buy a home that is already Energy Efficient?
 An Energy Efficient Mortgage, sometimes called a Green Mortgage, can help you do just that.

 Some new homes are being built with Energy Efficiency in mind.
 These homes may have energy saving windows, improved insulation, energy efficient heating and cooling and more.
 These built in features will save homeowners money on their energy bills from day one and for years to come.
 In addition, a home like this may make you eligible for an Green Mortgage.
-Homeowners who want to make energy efficient improvements to their current home might also be able to get special loans for those energy saving projects.
+Homeowners who want to make energy efficient improvements to their current home might also be able to take out a home equity loan or get a home mortgage refinance for those energy saving projects.

 Because a more Energy Efficient Home will save the owner money on monthly energy bills, the owner can put more money towards the mortgage payment.
 The home buyer, therefore, could qualify for a larger mortgage which could mean a bigger house, better location and ultimately better resale value.